When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “He let you taste hard alcoholic drinks?”
 Beth sounded incredulous.

-“Yeah, like a quarter teaspoon or so.
+“Yeah, like just a sip, a quarter teaspoon or so.
 The worst was Scotch.
 I don’t understand how anyone could drink that.
-It think that must be where they got to term ‘rotgut’ from.
+It think that must be where they got to term ‘rotgut.’
 It was his way of making me taste how bad it was.
 It worked.
-I’ll never drink any kind of booze.
-Ever.”
+Watching Pete and Doris come home from a night of drinking was an even better lesson.
+I don’t have any interest in drinking booze.”

 Pete woke up in his own bedroom.
 He’d gone to bed after checking out the rest of the house.
 The door to the backyard wasn’t locked, so he’d locked it.
 The only other things he’d found out of place were the doors to every room were open, and the lamp on the table next to his bed was laying on top of the bed.